 How Can an Organization Achieve Gender Diversity?

-In a recent white paper I addressed the problem of gender diversity in the investment management industry.
+In a recent white paper I addressed gender diversity in the investment management industry.
 I reviewed the industry’s track record on the inclusion of women, explored why diversity is important, and outlined why many firms have found it so difficult to add women to their workforce.
 You can find my entire paper on our website here.

 (Estimated reading time: 4 min 12 sec)